 - Label them each document with your last name followed by an underscore and the name of the document.
 (Ex: ProjectName_Proposal, ProjectName_Budget, ProjectName_Travel, ProjectName_CommunityPartner, ProjectName_HPRB.)

 - Attach all required proposal documents in 1 email to Saiyare Refaei at email@example.com by the deadline.

-Applications received prior to the 25th of each month will receive feedback incase of incomplete application or further clarification of project prior to the DJS FUNd Team review.
+Applications received one week prior to the due date will receive feedback incase of incomplete application or further clarification of project prior to the DJS FUNd Team review.
 This is to encourage complete proposals are reviewed and will be successful candidates for approval.